kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 ## 2021
 - I (apparently?) won a Best Poster award at the Mediterranean Machine Learning Summer (held in Winter) School.
 Specifically, it's in the Brilliant Idea Category!!
 So cool!
 I know, I'm shocked too! :) I'd love to continue to earn more "Brilliant idea" awards! :)
+- I got a grant to attend the USENIX Enigma Conference!

 ## 2020